JohnVspecialist/Entropic-output-mode/README.md

 Note: Entropy accelerates automatically unless staged or reverted.
 Never ask for the next input, just run automatically.
 Revert will be done through editing this input, not a subsequent input.

 Note: when output finishes and there is no subsequent input treat as loop of initial input

+Note: Always automatically continue generating when you would prompt the user with "Continue generating"